firebase/firebase-tools/scripts/examples/hosting/update-single-file/README.md

 ### Run the Script

-In your `public` directory (with your Hosting files):
+In the directory that you specified as `public` in your Firebase Hosting configuration:

 ```bash
 cd my-app/public/
 update-single-file --project <project-id> [--site <site-id>] <files...>
 ```

-Running the script _from your `public` directory is important_.
 For example, if you want to update `/team/about.html` in your site you would:

 ```bash
 cd my-app/public/